ahervy/www/src/content/portfolio/user-guide.md

 ## My role

-I created a migration guide to preserve key workflows and give users a clear path from the old navigation to the new one.
+I documented the migration path, preserving key workflows and providing a clear transition from the old navigation to the new one.

 ## Approach